openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_sriov.rst

 Steps
 #####

     1. Create an environment with "Neutron with tunneling segmentation" as a network configuration and CEPH storage
     2. Enable and configure Contrail plugin
-    3. Add some controller (at least 3), compute and storage nodes
+    3. Add some controller (at least 3), compute, compute with sriov and storage nodes
     4. And contrail-control, contrail-config, contrail-db and contrail-analytics nodes
     5. Deploy cluster
     6. Run OSTF tests